 BubbleBum is the first inflatable booster seat and was invented by Grainne Kelly.
 Kelly came up with the BubbleBum idea when she got frustrated carrying around heavy and bulky boosters for her two children.
 This booster meets and exceeds EU and US requirements.
 This innovation is the flagship product for a company that now makes a children's neck pillow and activity organizer for the backseat.
 The BubbleBum sells in more than twenty-eight countries.

-The BubbleBum earned a 5 of 10 for crash test results, this a below average score for the group.
+The BubbleBum earned a below-average crash test score for the group.

 This booster's head sensor on the crash test dummy registered 603 where the maximum HIC allowed is 1000 ( the lower result is better).
-While this is below the maximum, it is higher than the Evenflo Spectrum with results of 456.
+While this is below the maximum, it is higher than the top performer with results of 456.

 The chest sensor results (g) on the BubbleBum crash test dummy showed 45 g where the maximum allowed is 60 g and a lower result is better.
-The lowest (and Best) result in our tests is the Peg Perego Viaggio Flex with a result of 39 g (see comparison graph above).
+The lowest (and best) result in our tests is 39 g (see comparison above).

 Ease of Use

-This product earned a 4 of 10 for ease of use.
-Given its lack of features or back, the lower ease of use score is somehow even more disappointing.
+Given the BubbleBum lack of features or back, the lower ease of use score is somehow even more disappointing.

-Our kid testers were able to buckle themselves in easier with this product than the mifold seat belt adjuster.
+Our kid testers were able to buckle themselves in easier with this product than the similarly small competitors.